What We Offer Through the Lifespan

 Our religious educators and minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 Programs for children are provided during our Sunday services.
 Nursery care is available for infants and toddlers in the Chalice House, located right next door to the Fellowship Hall.
-Parents should contact Sarah Tayloe Skaar, the Director of Religious Education, in advance to let her know if any children will be joining religious education classes.
+Parents should contact Laura Riggan, Religious Education Team Leader, in advance to let her know if any children will be joining religious education classes.